Our Cuba Tours For Foodies Remain Legal

-Take a step back in time and a step forward in cultural relations as you discover Cuba’s culture through its cuisine on our ground-breaking Cuba culinary tour.
-Access Trips is pioneering culinary travel to Cuba by offering access inside Cuban kitchens at top restaurants for the first time ever on our legal Cuba tour.
-Don’t miss this opportunity to experience an authentic culinary journey where you’ll meet the locals and immerse yourself in the Cuban food scene through farm and market visits, opportunities to learn from local chefs, and delicious meals at some of the island’s most renowned private restaurants, or paladares.
+Take a step back in time and a step forward in cultural relations as you discover Cuba’s culture through its cuisine on our legal, ground-breaking Cuba culinary tour.
+Don’t miss this opportunity to connect with locals and immerse yourself in the Cuban food scene as you visit farms and markets, learn from local chefs, and dine at some of the island’s most renowned private restaurants, or paladares.

-On our Cuba tour we will spend five action-packed days in vibrant Havana meeting with farmers, chefs and artists.
-We’ll be invited inside the kitchen of one of Havana’s finest paladares, learn to salsa with incredibly talented dancers, and meet an Afro-Cuban artist whose work evokes the traditions of Santeria.
-We will even make daiquiris with a celebrated mixologist who recently retired after 39 years at Havana’s legendary El Floridita, where Hemingway was a regular.
-And you’ll also have an opportunity to see some of Cuba’s iconic sights, such as Havana Vieja & Revolution Square.
+Our Cuba tours spend five action-packed days in vibrant Havana engaged in meaningful interaction with farmers, chefs and artists.
+We’re welcomed inside the kitchen of one of Havana’s finest paladares, learn to salsa with incredibly talented dancers, and enjoy a farm-to-table meal on an organic, sustainable farm.
+You will even be invited into a local’s home for home-made tapas and daiquiris.
+And you’ll also have an opportunity to see some of Cuba’s iconic sights, such as Havana Vieja and Revolution Square.

-Don’t miss this opportunity to join a legal Cuba tour during a pivotal moment in history!
-For more information, please call 1-800-567-9400 or email us today.
-Our Cuba culinary tour is operated under a license granted by the US Treasury Department.
+Don’t miss this opportunity to join one of our legal Cuba culinary tours during a pivotal moment in history.
+For more information, please call 1-800-567-9400 or email us at firstname.lastname@example.org today.
+Our Cuba tours are operated under a license granted by the US Treasury Department.

 DAY 1: Cuba Tour Begins As You Fly to Havana